wavefnx/shamirs/README.md

 The original library mentioned in the CVE report `2023-25000` has already mitigated the vulnerability, although it's crucial to exercise caution when using other libraries to verify that they do not utilize precomputed `LOG/EXP` tables, which in this case are susceptible to security vulnerabilities.

 ## Acknowledgments
 The current implementation is based on the Golang library developed by Hashicorp.
+This version is not meant to mirror the original implementation and there's no affiliation with Hashicorp or Vault.
+There might be changes and added features.
 You can find the repository [here](https://github.com/hashicorp/vault/blob/main/shamir/shamir.go).

 ## Tests
 Every module has it's own tests located at the end of the file, to execute them run the following command at the root of the repository: